jt7347/jt7347.github.io/_pages/about.md

 :-------------------------:|:-------------------------:
 <img src='/images/AgIRoM_dead.gif' width='325'> | <img src='/images/AgIRoM_setpoint.gif' width='327'>

-I am also working as an undergrate researcher at the Intelligent Robot Motion Lab ([IRoM](https://irom-lab.princeton.edu/)), advised by Professor Majumdar and my graduate student mentor, Nathaniel Simon.
-My work involves developing an agile computer vision-based autonomous quadcopter platform to be applied in the Lab's future UAV research.
-You can find the progress of my work in my projects page, alongside a guide for building and developing our platform which was largely replicated from UZH Robotics and Perception Group's open-source platform.
+I am also working as an undergraduate researcher at the Intelligent Robot Motion Lab ([IRoM](https://irom-lab.princeton.edu/)), advised by Professor Majumdar and my graduate student mentor, Nathaniel Simon.
+My work involves collaborating with Nate to build and develop an agile computer vision-based autonomous quadcopter platform to be deployed in unknown, changing environments.
+The progress of my work can be found under the projects page, alongside a guide for our platform.
+It should be noted that AgIRoM (the name of the project) is based off UZH Robotics and Perception Group's open-source platform.
+The overarching goals of AgIRoM include furthering the process of standardizing UZH's highly modular autonomous drone research platform, alongside having a piece of hardware on hand that can be applied in the Lab's future UAV research.

-Outside of academics and work, I am one of the leaders of Princeton University Robotics Club where I lead a team working on building autonomous drones that can safely interact with human environments (our first milestone being vision-based gesture control), and I also play for Princeton Men's Division Ultimate Frisbee Team.
+Outside of academics and work, I am involved in Princeton University Robotics Club where I lead the Drone Team - one of our recent projects being a fully autonomous quadcopter with computer-vision based gesture control capabilities, and I also play for the Princeton Men's Division Ultimate Frisbee Team.

 <!-- A data-driven personal website
 ======